ShaliniMuthukumar/Weather-Forecast/README.md

 4. Change weather in every hours as according to weather changes
 5. Provide accurate data information about weather
 6. User can search weather at anytime and anywhere on the globe
-7. Hlp user to travel and future plans for holidays
+7. Help user to travel and future plans for holidays

 Initial page ,before enter the location :
 <img width="920" alt="image" src="https://github.com/ShaliniMuthukumar/Weather-Forecast/assets/106624891/7ca0b59d-f366-4cd0-b221-8b396e40da8e">